geenux/fotowall/README.md

 ## Installation

 We provide several installation options: AppImage or Ubuntu packages on Linux systems, Executables on Windows or build from source on other OS.
+Alternatively, you could [try it out](https://arntanguy.github.io/fotowall/fotowall.html) directly in your web browser!

 ### Packages (Ubuntu)